skku-syslab/sepia/README.md

 This repository includes the Sepia implementation for the Linux kernel and the reproduction scripts for the OSDI'26 Artifact Evaluation:

 - `kernel_patch/`: Contains the Sepia core implementation (Sepia Manager and Sepia Allocator) and the baseline configuration for Linux kernel 6.6.
-- `experiments/`: Includes automated scripts to reproduce evaluation results presented in the paper, including microbenchmarks and real-world applications.
+- `OSDI_26_artifact/`: Includes automated scripts for reproducing the evaluation results presented in the OSDI'26 paper, including microbenchmarks and real-world applications.
+- `arch_scripts/`: Includes automated scripts for determining system-dependent parameter values, such as `PAGE_GROUP`.

 ## Getting Started Guide